The Core: Plot

-The team reaches the outer core and realizes that it is much less dense than previously believed, meaning their nuclear payload is too small for their current plan.
-Zimsky shares this with operation leader Lieutenant General Thomas Purcell and reveals to the team his work on DESTINI, a U.S. tectonic weapon that likely stopped the core's rotation.
-Purcell orders them to return as he plans to try and use DESTINI to restart the core, though Josh argues that doing so could permanently destabilize it and cause massive natural disasters.
-The team elects to continue over Zimsky and Purcell's objections.

-A burst of ultraviolet rays destroys the Golden Gate Bridge and causes power outages along the West Coast.
-This leads Purcell to order DESTINI be fired, fearing further power outages won't leave enough power to do so.
-Josh communicates with Rat about DESTINI and the later is able to prevent Purcell from firing DESTINI by redirecting power away from the weapon.
+The team finds the outer core much less dense than believed, making their nuclear payload insufficient for the mission.
+Zimsky reports to Lieutenant General Thomas Purcell and confesses his work on DESTINI, a U.S. tectonic weapon that likely stopped the core's rotation.
+Purcell orders them to return so DESTINI can be used to restart the core, but Josh convinces the team that DESTINI could permanently destabilize the core and trigger massive natural disasters.
+When a burst of microwave rays destroys the Golden Gate Bridge and causes power outages along the West Coast, Purcell orders DESTINI deployed before other power outages prevent it.
+Rat prevents Purcell from firing the weapon by redirecting its power.

-The team devises a plan to place a bomb in each of Virgil's remaining compartments, jettison them, and stagger the detonations, using constructive wave interference to increase the force of the bombs.
-Braz sacrifices himself, going into the uncooled crawlspace of the ship and activating the control so they can manually detach compartments.
+The team plans to seal bombs inside Virgil's remaining compartments, jettison them, and stagger the detonations using constructive wave interference to increase the force of the bombs.
+Braz sacrifices himself to activate the jettison controls.

-As they set the charges, Josh and Zimsky realize that the last bomb needs more explosive power than the others.
 The bomb in the second-to-last compartment falls on Zimsky's leg and he is unable to escape before the compartment is ejected.
-Josh uses the nuclear fuel rods from Virgil's reactor to provide the additional energy for the final detonation.
-The main compartment is left powerless as the bombs begin to detonate, killing Zimsky, and successfully restarting the core's rotation.

-Josh recalls that unobtainium can convert heat and pressure to energy and the two restore Virgil's power in time to ride the pressure wave from the explosions out of the core.
-Eventually they breach the ocean floor near Hawaii, but lose power due to the cold water.
-Purcell and the U.S. navy search for them until Rat realizes that the Virgil crew are using low-power ultrasound to draw whales to them, leading to Josh and Beck being rescued.
+Josh uses the nuclear fuel rods from Virgil's reactor to provide additional energy for the final detonation.
+The bombs detonate, killing Zimsky in the powerless main compartment, but successfully restarts the core's rotation.
+Josh and Rebecca restore Virgil's power and escape the core, breaching the ocean floor near Hawaii.
+Purcell and the U.S. Navy conduct search operations, and Rat realizes the Virgil crew is using low-power ultrasound to draw whales to them so they can be located.

-Shortly afterward, Rat uploads information about Virgil, its team and DESTINI to the internet, leading to worldwide news reports and tributes to the lost team members.
+Rat uploads information about Virgil, its team, and DESTINI to the internet, leading to worldwide news reports and tributes to the lost team members.